Gauge invariant approach to nonmetricity theories and the second clock effect: Discussion

-Several recent papers have put into discussion the occurrence of the second clock effect \cite{2clock-tomi, hobson, hobson-reply}.
+Several recent papers have put into discussion the occurrence of the second clock effect \cite{2clock-tomi, tomi-replay, hobson, hobson-replay}.
 The SCE was the reason why Einstein and others rejected the original work by Weyl in the early twenties of the past century \cite{many-weyl-book}.
 Resurrection of discussions about Weyl geometry has been fed by the increasing interest in nonmetricity theories and, in particular, in symmetric teleparallel theories of gravity and their application in cosmology.

 The missing ingredient in most papers on nonmetricity theories, including the symmetric teleparallel theories, is gauge symmetry, which is a manifest symmetry of generalized Weyl geometry.\footnote{It is a well-known fact that Weyl geometry spaces are equipped with a conformal structure thanks, precisely, to Weyl gauge symmetry \cite{delhom-2019, many-weyl-book}.} One may wonder whether it makes sense to disregard a manifest symmetry of given geometrical background.
 The answer may not be unique but, in any case, physical intuition dictates that the existence of a manifest symmetry is not a coincidence that one may overlook without phenomenological consequences.
-In this paper, based in gauge symmetry, we have demonstrated that the only geometrically consistent nonmetricity is that of standard Weyl geometry space $\tilde W_4$: $Q_{\alpha\mu\nu}=Q_\alpha g_{\mu\nu}$.
-We have shown, besides, that in $\tilde W_4$ the second clock effect is inevitable, so that, although geometrically consistent, theories that are based in $\tilde W_4$ background spaces, are phenomenologically ruled out.
-Only in the subclass of $\tilde W_4$ known as Weyl integrable geometry space, the SCE does not take place.
-Hence WIG is the only phenomenologically viable background space from the classical perspective.
-Allowing Yukawa coupling of non-geometric scalar fields to the SM particles, does not help to avoid arising of the SCE, which is an effect of geometric nature.
-Only geometric gauge fields, i. e., fields that participate in establishing of the metric properties or affinity of space, can modify the geometric laws of Weyl space, such as those leading to the second clock effect.

-Our results are quite general so that these are applicable both to Weyl gauge theories of gravity, as well as to symmetric teleparallel theories.
-An interesting finding in this regard is that, if adopt the only geometrically consistent nonmetricity, $Q_{\alpha\mu\nu}=Q_\alpha g_{\mu\nu}$, in the coincident gauge of STTs the spacetime metric is almost completely determined without the need for a specific theory of gravity \cite{my-arxiv-paper}.
-Unfortunately, the resulting conformally flat metric can be accommodated within the framework of Nordstr$\ddot{\text o}$m theory of gravity which is ruled out by experiments \cite{deruelle}.
+Another not very well investigated aspect of nonmetricity theories goes about their geometrical properties and the related phenomenological viability.
+For instance, the SCE, being a distinctive feature of Weyl geometry spaces, is either just ignored or it is assumed not to occur in physical situations.
+The basis for neglecting the SCE is the gauge invariance of the Lagrangian for massless Fermions and gauge fields even in its Riemannian version (see, for instance, equation \eqref{psi-lag}), which, strictly speaking, means that the nonmetricity does not interact with massless fields (radiation).